LeeMorinUCF/QMB6358F20/demo_07_unix_intro/README.md

 The ```pwd``` command prints the present working directory.
 It is the location in the file system, like the address bar at the top of Explorer.

-Using GitBash on a Windows machine, the usage is
+Using GitBash on a Windows machine, the output is

 ```
 pwd